NIC Logo

 Please stop working.

-9. MICROCURRENT TREATMENT TO THE UPPER ORBICULARIS OCULI
+8. MICROCURRENT TREATMENT FOR LIFT TO THE UPPER ORBICULARIS OCULI (10 minutes)

 Proctor - Verbal Instructions: Read to all candidates: